Engineering Information-Intensive Enterprises

-- Be Attuned to Enterprise Cycles.
-There are long- and short-term customer cycles.
+Be attuned to enterprise cycles.
+There are long- and short-term sponsor cycles.
 The former includes activities like budgeting, requirements, contracting, and implementing.
 The latter includes responding to urgent operational needs.
 Understand and differentiate between them, and adapt systems engineering to them.

-- Consider Capability Longevity.
+Consider capability longevity.
 Understand the likely longevity of the capabilities that users need.
 Adapt your perspective and systems engineering approach to this aspect of the capabilities you engineer.
-A capability might be required for the immediate situation/environment, but then not be needed for the next crisis, or ever again.
+A capability might be required for the immediate situation/environment but then not needed for the next crisis, or ever again.
 In a crisis, consideration of capability evolution might not be a critical part of the systems engineering analysis, but consideration of future use should not be completely set aside.
 For example, a design pattern could be used to create an immediate capability that, at the same time, facilitates use for future crises.
 A composable capability strategy can enable components to be created and be "on the shelf" to support future situations.
 Open source capabilities can provide a foundation for "immediate use."

-- Don't Throw Away "Throwaway" Thinking.
-Many customer developments stress that everything must be able to be reused by others (and this has intensified in the service-oriented world).
-While this is often the case, there may be times when the prudent course of action is to build a faster, cheaper, throwaway capability.
-Understand the value of reuse within your enterprise and by others, but also understand there are situations in which building a throwaway version is the better course of action.
+Don't throw away "throwaway" thinking.
+Many sponsor developments stress that everything must be able to be reused by others (and this has intensified in the service-oriented world).
+Although this is often the case, sometimes the prudent course of action is to build a faster, cheaper, throwaway capability.
+Understand the value of reuse within your enterprise and by others, but also understand that in some situations, building a throwaway version is the better course of action.

 The articles under this topic are intended to help MITRE staff in engineering information-intensive enterprises.